-A. ALL AIR FROM INSIDE BUILDINGS: (See Figure 16) The confined space shall be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
+The appliance space shall be provided with two permanent openings communicating directly with an additional room(s) if the combined volume of all spaces is to be considered.
 The total input of all gas utilization equipment installed in the combined space shall be considered in making this determination.

-Each opening shall have a minimum free area of one square inch per 1,000 Btu/hr of the total input rating of all gas utilization equipment in the confined space, but not less than 100 square inches.
+Each opening shall have a minimum free area of one square inch per 1,000 Btu/hr of the total input rating of all gas utilization equipment in the appliance space, but not less than 100 square inches.
 One opening shall commence within 12" of the top and one commencing within 12" of the bottom of the enclosures.